Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Optical conductivity tensor

-{\it Conductivity of a monolayer chromium triiodide.} For the calculation of the conductivity tensor of the CrI$_3$-monolayer we applied density functional theory, with the use of the accurate, fully relativistic projector augmented wave (PAW) method, as implemented in the Vienna ab-initio simulation package (VASP) \cite{Kresse1996,Kresse1996a}.
-This allows us to include the effect of spin-orbit interaction, which is important for details of the electronic structure as well as for the off-diagonal elements of the conductivity tensor.
-Exchange-correlation potential in form of the Perdew-Burke-Ernzerhof parametrization \cite{Perdew1996} was applied within the generalized gradient approximation (GGA), with the account of on-site Coulomb repulsion among Cr 3$d$ electrons (GGA+$U$) \cite{Jeng2004,Dudarev1998}.
-Similar to a previous study on Cr$_2$Ge$_2$Te$_6$ \cite{Fang2018}, we adopt $U=1$ eV.
-We also scanned $U$ through a range between 0 and 3 eV, thus allowing to investigate the influence of $U$ on the optical properties.
-From these calculations, a material-specific conductivity tensor can be worked out based on the Kubo formula \cite{Adolph2001}.
+For the calculation of the conductivity tensor of a CrI$_3$-monolayer we applied density functional theory, with the use of the accurate, fully relativistic projector augmented wave (PAW) method, as implemented in the Vienna ab-initio simulation package (VASP) \cite{Kresse1996,Kresse1996a}.
+This allows us to trace back the effect of spin-orbit interaction as obtained from electronic band structure calculations.
+Indeed, spin-orbit interaction is known to be an effective mechanism that couples electronic and magnetic degrees of freedom.
+In the absence of an external magnetic field, the electric field affects magnetization via spin-orbit torques which are known to be specified by conduction electrons exclusively.
+Therefore, the effect of magnetization is taken into account by the first principles simulations and, in combination with spin-orbit coupling, it influences the values of the off-diagonal contribution of the conductivity tensor (see, e.g. \cite{Shibata2018}).
+Exchange-correlation potential in form of the Perdew-Burke-Ernzerhof parametrization \cite{Perdew1996} is applied within the generalized gradient approximation (GGA), with the account of on-site Coulomb repulsion among Cr 3$d$ electrons (GGA+$U$) \cite{Jeng2004,Dudarev1998}.
+Similar to the previous study on Cr$_2$Ge$_2$Te$_6$ \cite{Fang2018}, we adopt $U=1$ eV.
+From these calculations, a material specific conductivity tensor can be worked out based on the Kubo formula \cite{Adolph2001}.
+Without loss of generality, assume that CrI$_3$ monolayer is placed at $z=0$ plane.
 A proper account of trigonal symmetry of a honeycomb lattice suggests only three components to be independent, namely $\sigma_0(\omega)\equiv\sigma_{xx}(\omega)=\sigma_{yy}(\omega)$, $\sigma_{yx}(\omega)=-\sigma_{xy}(\omega)$, and $\sigma_{zz}(\omega)$ with the rest being zero.
 The results of the GGA+$U$ calculations \cite{Gudelli2019} for in-plane components of the conductivity tensor, $\sigma_0(\omega)$ and $\sigma_{xy}(\omega)$, are shown in Fig.~\ref{fig:conductivity}.
-It should be emphasized that the conductivity of a monolayer of CrI$_3$ does not differ qualitatively from the behavior of bulk, as reported in Ref.~\cite{Gudelli2019}, and therefore the results presented in Fig.~\ref{fig:conductivity} can be generalized to situations involving thicker CrI$_3$ layers.